Trans Community Ally Award

 - Al Clark – First Event Conference

 We recognize several people this year who have had a massive impact in making the First Event conference what it is today.
 Grace, Andrea, and Mechelle carried First Event Conference on their backs, filling nearly every role imaginable over 10 years.
-Anderson helped drastically expand the scope of the conference to support transmasculine people.
+Andy helped drastically expand the scope of the conference to support transmasculine people, transgender people of color, and the initiation of the wellness track (in support of Jesse Pack).
 Kristy Snow is the unsung hero that most people at First Event haven’t heard of, but should.
 She’s the technical master behind the website and registration system for Keystone Conference, which through the generous gift of her time is also the system powering First Event Conference.
 Al lead our security team for years, ensuring a safe conference for all attendees in several different communities around Boston.

 Trans Community Leadership Award

 Boston Health Care for the Homeless Program Transgender Program